trevor-dinh/discord_story/README.md

 # Tell me a story, Discord.
-Discord bot developed for LAHacks.
+Discord message bot developed for LAHacks 2018.

-A config.json file is needed to run the bot, but I did not provide it because it had a secret key.

 # What does the bot do?
 The bot provides the implementation of a game where participating users on a server input one word each in a given text server.
 The goal of the game is to construct a story from user messages.
 After a certain number of sentences,  the game ends and everyone gets to read the story they've created.